triyashaCodes/legal-rag-framework-comparison/README.md

 4. Evaluate response quality metrics using `evaluate_response_quality.py` (optional)
 5. Export results from WandB (or use provided export)

-### Verification

-To verify your results match the paper:

-1. Check F1 scores are within ±0.02 of reported values
-2. Verify retrieval recall trends match Figure 2
-3. Confirm latency values are in expected ranges
-4. Compare tool efficiency scores

-### Notes

-- Results may vary slightly due to API response variations
-- Latency depends on API response times and network conditions
-- Tool efficiency calculations depend on expected tool heuristics
-- Response quality metrics (BLEU, ROUGE, BARTScore) are calculated separately using `evaluate_response_quality.py` on the saved JSON results
-- Both LangChain and LlamaIndex tool-use scripts save results in the same format for compatibility

 ## Troubleshooting

 ### Common Issues